 - Break down word problems into small units.

 The GRE exam syllabus is vast, complicated and demanding.
 The questions asked are tricky and more often try to lead you to wrong answers.
 It takes a well-developed plan along with consistent effort to get a score above par.
-Let our Leverage Edu experts mentor you in all the sections of the GRE to help you ace the exam with flying colors.
+Let our Leverage Edu experts mentor you in all the sections of the GRE to help you ace the exam with flying colours.